 Authors will be required to specify a feature category, as discussed below.

 Research Notes: This feature is used to publish pilot or other small-scale research studies, investigations that address a contemporary issue in allied health, but for one reason or another, such as small sample size, would not meet the requirements of a research article.
 These studies may highlight an important research question and stimulate others to conduct larger studies.
 While not generalizable, they must be methodologically sound and data driven.
-Research notes usually will be limited to 5-6 double spaced pages and will appear exclusively in the E-supplement part of the Journal on Ingenta.com.
+Research notes usually will be limited to 5-6 double spaced pages.
 Research Notes are indexed by PubMed.

 Commentary: This feature is used for the presentation of scholarly discussion of an issue of interest to allied health professionals.
 Unlike an Original Research Article, there is much less emphasis on the inclusion of data.
 Manuscripts can focus on such topics as applications of theory to practice, a critique of current practice, recommendations for change, or contemporary controversial issues.
 Manuscripts accepted in this category may generate a point-counterpoint discussion.
 Commentary articles usually will be limited to 12-15 double spaced pages.

 Potential Patterns: Manuscripts submitted for potential patterns should describe change-oriented projects, usually related to an issue in allied health education or practice.
 Manuscripts can address clinical issues, programmatic change, new approaches to teaching or other creative approaches to the education of students or to clinical practice.
 They may describe on-going or completed projects.
 While the focus can be on one discipline, preference will be given to those involving more than one.
-Potential Patterns usually will be limited to 5-6 double spaced pages and now appear exclusively in the E-supplement part of the Journal on Ingenta.com.
+Potential Patterns usually will be limited to 5-6 double spaced pages.

-Allied Abstracts: This feature presents abstracts key articles that deal with current thinking in allied health education and practice.
+Allied Abstracts: This feature presents abstracts of key articles that deal with current thinking in allied health education and practice.
 Appropriate articles may be found in the professional journals of the individual allied health disciplines and in journals with a wider spectrum of interest.
-Topics might include, but not be limited to, research and development in allied health education and practice, current trends and history in allied health, health care policy and planning, legal and political issues in allied health, interpersonal skills development, simulation, and unique audiovisual approaches.
+Topics might include, but not be limited to, research and development in allied health education and practice; current trends and history in allied health; health care policy and planning; legal and political issues in allied health; interpersonal skills development; simulation; and unique audiovisual approaches.
 Abstracts should be limited to 200-250 words and should include title, author, journal name, volume and number, and year of publication of the article.
 Contributors should list their names and affiliation at the end of the abstract.
-Abstracts will now appear exclusively in the E-supplement part of the Journal on Ingenta.com.

 Special Features/Contemporary Issues: This feature is reserved for special topics of potential interest to the allied health community, chosen at the discretion of the Editor.
-Features may include such things as summaries of proceedings of conferences, abstracts of submitted papers, speeches, Executive summaries of government reports and summaries of special studies related to important issues in allied health.
+Features may include such information as summaries of proceedings of conferences; abstracts of submitted papers and speeches; executive summaries of government reports; and summaries of special studies related to important issues in allied health.
 It is used primarily to communicate significant matters to the allied health community.
 Special Features/Contemporary Issues usually will be limited to 5-6 double spaced pages.

 Methodologist Corner: Methodologist Corner consists of articles solicited that address questions of research methodology.
 This feature is designed for investigators to share ideas related to the improvement of research.
 Topics may include descriptions of new approaches to the analysis of data; reports of new statistical techniques; critiques of approaches to the analysis of data; innovative ways to approach research questions; methodologic critiques of published research; providing a forum for debates between researchers on methodological issues; or reviews of research or statistical texts.
 Articles usually will be limited to 5-6 double spaced pages.